2024 Big Data Summer Institute in Biostatistics Projects

-Each afternoon from 2-5 p.m., you will work on big data projects.
-For project work, students are divided into small research teams and assigned to one faculty member leading a particular project area of their interest.
-A graduate student instructor will help with each project and will be present to help the students each afternoon.
+For project work, participants are divided into small research teams and assigned to one faculty member leading a particular project area of their interest.
+A graduate student research assistant is assigned to each project group to facilitate the project work.

 Project Group One: Cancer Data Science

 Co-Led by: Dr. Veera Baladandayuthapani, Dr. Jian Kang, and Dr. Junsouk Choi